 grid reference TM 160 585

 After eight years closed, the Rose reopened in April 2019.
-The old interior has been completely ripped-out and the pub has been refurbished inside and out.
+The old interior was completely ripped-out and the pub was refurbished inside and out.

-There are four lines for Real Ales (two will be in use initially) and there may also be guest ales in polypins.
-There's a separate restaurant area (the landlady already has a successful catering business in Bramford) and a nice outside drinking area.
+There were four lines for Real Ales and there were plans for guest ales in polypins.
+There was a separate restaurant area (the landlady already had a successful catering business in Bramford) and a nice outside drinking area.

 Gallery